swiftlang/swift-evolution/zzzz-nesting.md

 ## Detailed design

-There isn't much to add here:
+There isn't much to add here, but to clarify the implications:
 Extensions should be allowed in type declarations and other extensions (I'm skipping methods in this draft - I see neither big problems associated with extensions declared inside methods, nor convincing use cases for them).

+- Nesting would be allowed for extensions of all types that are visible in a given file.

 - The rules should be the same as for nested types, so marking a member of an extension `private` would restrict its visiblity to the scope of this extension.